 The website Barnivore.com does a great job of maintaining a list of which beers, wines and spirits are suitable for vegans by emailing the manufacturers.
 If the drink you’re interested in isn’t listed on there, then the only way to find out for sure is to contact the manufacturer to ask.

-Gin is most often served with tonic water.
-Tonic is vegan it contains just carbonated water, quinine, flavourings and sweeteners.
-Quinine is a bitter compound which is made from the bark of the cinchona tree and it is suitable for vegans.
+Tonic water contains just carbonated water, quinine, flavourings and sweeteners.
+Quinine is a bitter compound that is made from the bark of the cinchona tree and it is suitable for vegans.